Skyscanner/backpack-react-native/UNRELEASED.md

 - react-native-bpk-component-navigation-bar:
   - All components now spread extra props.

+- react-native-bpk-component-calendar:
+  - Added new prop `colorBuckets`.
+Only supported on Android at the moment.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).